Sondra Locke: Films with Clint Eastwood

 During this period, Eastwood did a few movies that had no prominent female character for Locke to play.
-In the meantime, she accepted some television offers, co-starring with an all-female ensemble cast in Friendships, Secrets and Lies (1979) and portraying big band era vocalist Rosemary Clooney in Rosie: The Rosemary Clooney Story (1982).
+In the meantime, she accepted some television offers, co-starring with an all-female ensemble cast in Friendships, Secrets and Lies (1979) and portraying big band-era vocalist Rosemary Clooney in Rosie: The Rosemary Clooney Story (1982).
 While the biopic followed Clooney from ages 17 to 40, Locke was 38 when she played the role, and though hardly counting as a proper exception due to its nonlinear structure, this marked the only time she played a mother onscreen.
+As part of the promotional push behind Rosie, Variety's Rick Du Brow wrote a flattering article in which he called Locke "one of the most-watched and popular motion picture actresses in the world."

-Locke starred as a bitter heiress who joins a traveling Wild West show in Bronco Billy (1980), her only film with Eastwood not to reach blockbuster status, though it still ranked among the annual box office top 25.
-The New York Times critic Janet Maslin noticed that "each of them works more delicately here than they have together previously."
+Locke starred as a bitter heiress who joins a traveling Wild West show in Bronco Billy (1980), her only film with Eastwood not to reach blockbuster status, though it still ranked among the annual box-office top 25.
+The New York Times critic Janet Maslin noticed that "each of them works more delicately here than they have together previously" and the film's director of photography, David Worth, enthused how "being able to capture the true love between Clint and Sondra was very special."
 Locke cited Bronco Billy and The Outlaw Josey Wales as her favorites of the movies they made.
 The couple's final collaboration as performers was Sudden Impact (1983), the highest-grossing film in the Dirty Harry franchise, in which Locke played an artist with her own code of vigilante justice.
 Her fee was a reported $350,000.

 Locke never appeared in a wide release after Sudden Impact.
-The film premiered five months before her 40th birthday.
-Locke announced plans to develop and star in a movie about Marie Antoinette, but the project fell apart.
-Eastwood then directed Locke in a 1985 Amazing Stories episode entitled "Vanessa in the Garden".
+The film premiered five months short of her 40th birthday, declared by People as "the pre-Fonda age cutoff for actresses."
+Despite Locke's past nomination for an Academy Award and repeat appearances in box-office hits, she had failed to achieve first-magnitude stardom or win the affection of the moviegoing public.
+By 1979, the year Eastwood and she made their fourth film together, accusations of nepotism arose.
+Cultural critic Joe Queenan, writing for Mail & Guardian, would express particular contempt for her in a 2010 editorial about Eastwood's career, believing that "his worst movies, without question, are the ones he made with Sondra Locke, who briefly played Linda McCartney to Eastwood's Sir Paul."
+In late 1983, Locke announced plans to develop and star in a movie about Marie Antoinette, but the project fell apart.
+Eastwood then directed Locke in a 1985 Amazing Stories episode entitled "Vanessa in the Garden", with Harvey Keitel.